-The Daily Mile is a simple and fun initiative to improve the physical, social, emotional and mental health and well-being of children-regardless of age, ability or personal circumstances.
+The active mile is a simple and fun initiative to improve the physical, social, emotional and mental health and well-being of children regardless of age, ability or personal circumstances.

-If you would like to find out more about the daily mile, visit the website www.the dailymile.co.uk .
+If you would like to find anymore information about the daily mile, please visit the website. www.thedailymile.co.uk

 In order to ensure pupils are active for 30minutes a day, all classes take part in daily fitness sessions.
 Take a look at some of the ways we have been keeping active.